• Skip to content

 • Disability

 Psoriasis can come up anywhere on the body, but it most often comes up on the scalp, knees, elbows, belly button and between the buttocks.
-Psoriasis also affects fingernails and toenails.
-If you get it on your nails, they might look pitted, discoloured or thickened.
+Psoriasis also affects fingernails, genitals and toenails.
+If you get it on your nails, they might have small dents or look discoloured, thickened or raised.

-You can get psoriasis at any age, although children get it less often than adults.
-In young children it might come up in the nappy area, and you might think it’s nappy rash.
+In young children it might come up in the nappy area, where it can look like nappy rash.

-If your child has a rash, see your GP.
-The GP can advise you on the right treatment.
+If your child has symptoms of psoriasis, see your GP.

-The GP might refer your child to a paediatric dermatologist for further assessment.
+Your GP might refer your child to a dermatologist for further assessment.

 There’s no cure for psoriasis, but there are many treatments that can make the rash go away and reduce symptoms.

-The right treatment for your child will depend on her age, the area of her body that’s affected, and how bad her symptoms are.
+The right treatment for your child depends on their age, the area of their body that’s affected, and the severity of their symptoms.

-If the psoriasis has appeared after a recent bout of tonsillitis, your doctor might also consider prescribing antibiotics.
+If the psoriasis has appeared after a recent bout of tonsillitis, your doctor might prescribe antibiotics.
+If the tonsillitis and psoriasis keep coming back, your doctor might recommend surgery to remove your child’s tonsils.

 Supported By